bcgov/EDUC-INFRA-COMMON/openshift/pipelines/master-pipeline/README.md

 ```
 Be sure to replace the STEP NAME and NAME OF BUILD CONFIG TO BE PROCESSED with appropriate variables.

-You must also create a build config for the build you are referencing in the code above (BUILD CONFIG TO BE PROCESSED).
+You must also create a build config (in the children-pipelines folder) for the build you are referencing in the code above (BUILD CONFIG TO BE PROCESSED).
 If you are spawning off a child pipeline, you can create a file called PIPELINE_NAME.bc.yaml (replacing PIPELINE_NAME with desired pipeline name) that contains the following code:
 ``` sh
 ---
 apiVersion: v1